01Potable Water Testing

 Some plants that are used to produce vegetable oils are being genetically modified so that the fatty acids that are extracted from them are better for our health.
 Plants have been altered to produce more linoleic acid which is the beneficial fatty acid found in fish and so admired as an antioxidant.
 In others, genetic modifications have been made to reduce the saturated fatty acids they produce, which can clog the arteries.
 One example of a plant with altered gene expression used to improve the quality of the product is the (once lowly) soybean that has been developed to produce more stearic acid, thus improving the heat stability of the oil, to match the properties of trans-hydrogenated fatty acids.
 With this alteration, less hydrogenated oils can be utilized for the same traditional purposes as hydrogenated oils.

-How Food Biotechnology has Changed our World
+5 Ways Food Biotechnology has Changed our World

 Developments in food biotechnology have exerted an impact on how food is produced, packaged, tested, and preserved.
 Many of the changes have meant indisputable enhancements for our safety and our health, while others are more controversial.
 While some advances, such as the use of plastic wraps, may seem like simple advances in the world of food production and consumption, others appear to be a lot more technological.
-Below is a break down of six biotechnology advances that are changing our world on a daily basis.
+Below is a break down of five biotechnology advances that are changing our world on a daily basis.